Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Experiments

-Each experiment is repeated three times with different random seeds; Table~\ref{tab:results} reports the average result.
+Each experiment is repeated five times with a different random seed; Table~\ref{tab:results} reports their average result.
 We find that, across all four datasets, DivNS consistently outperforms all the baselines by a substantial margin.
 This improvement stems from two key design choices.
-First, by constructing user-specific cache that contains top-ranked negatives, more informative instances can be used without introducing too many noisy samples.
-Second, by applying diversity-aware sampling via $k$-DPP, we further allow the recommender to explore a broader item space and learn a more precise decision boundary for each user, thereby improving model generalisation.
+First, by constructing user-specific caches that contain top-ranked negatives, more informative instances are used, thus reducing the amount of noise.
+Second, by applying diversity-augmented $k$-DPP sampling, we further allow the recommender to explore a broader item space and learn a more precise decision boundary for each user, thereby improving model generalisation.

 The performance gain from using DivNS is more pronounced for MF than LightGCN when compared to all the baselines.
-We speculate that this is because MixGCF is an effective negative sampler (recall that it is incompatible with MF), which also has a component of mixing negatives.
-Distinct from our method, MixGCF synthesises a negative instance with its neighbour negatives in a graph, thus it implicitly introduces diverse item sets to the model.
-In contrast, our method optimises diversity directly, outperforming MixGCF.
-Furthermore, none of the existing MF-compatible samplers account for diversity of sampled negative data, leading to a significant advantage of DivNS when it is paired with MF.
+We speculate that this is because MixGCF is an effective negative sampler (recall that it is incompatible with MF), which also has a component that mixes negatives.
+Distinct from our method, MixGCF synthesises a negative instance with its neighbouring negatives in a graph; it therefore only implicitly introduces diverse item sets to the model.
+In contrast, our method directly optimises for diversity, helping it to outperform MixGCF.
+Moreover, none of the existing MF-compatible samplers account for the diversity of sampled negative data, giving DivNS a significant advantage when it is paired with MF.

-DivNS extends the standard DNS approach by not only identifying hard negatives but also synthesising them with diverse, informative negatives.
-The consistent improvement of DivNS over DNS highlights the critical role of diversity in negative sampling as we elaborate in the following section.
+DivNS extends the standard DNS approach by not only identifying hard negatives but also synthesising them with other diverse and informative negative items.
+The consistent improvement achieved by DivNS over DNS highlights the critical role of diversity in negative sampling as we elaborate in the following section.

-\paragraph{Running Time} Taking LightGCN as an example, the average training time per epoch for RNS, DNS, MixGCF, DENS and DivNS on Amazon Beauty is approximately 5, 20, 26, 29 and 34 seconds respectively.
-For ML 1M these results are 32, 158, 222, 284 and 282 seconds; for Pinterest, 35, 176, 248, 272 and 280 seconds; and for Yelp, 50, 218, 306, 376 and 413 seconds.
-Although DivNS requires slightly longer computation due to $k$-DPP sampling, we set the cache ratio $r$ to a small value (as discussed in Section~\ref{sec:dpp}), which keeps its training time competitive as compared to other hard negative samplers.
+\paragraph{Runtime} Taking LightGCN as an example, the average training times per epoch for RNS, DNS, MixGCF, DENS and DivNS on Amazon Beauty are approximately 5, 20, 26, 29 and 31 seconds respectively; runtime results for the other datasets are listed in Appendix~\ref{app:add-results}.
+We find that, although DivNS requires slightly more compute due to $k$-DPP sampling, setting the cache ratio $m$ to a small value (as discussed in Section~\ref{sec:dpp}) allows to keep its training time on a par with other hard negative samplers, making it competitive.